-The Development Services Director or designee will make administrative approvals of the lighting plans and is responsible for the interpretation of the outdoor lighting regulations and verification that proposed lighting for the Property meets the Dark Sky requirements stated herein.
+The City Engineer will make administrative approvals of public street lighting plans.
+The Development Services Director or designee will make administrative approvals of all other lighting plans and is responsible for the interpretation of the outdoor lighting regulations and verification that proposed lighting for the Property meets the Dark Sky requirements stated herein.
 The provisions of this Section are not intended to prevent the use of any material or method of installation not specifically prescribed within this Section, provided any such alternate has been approved by the Development Services Director or designee in accordance with the following:

 - a.
-Fixture or device provides approximate equivalence to the specific requirements of this Section: or - b.
+Fixture or device provides approximate equivalence to the specific requirements of this Section; or - b.
 Fixture or device is otherwise satisfactory and complies with the intent of this Section.